teamdeeson/codex/docs/development/makefiles.md

-_Work in progress ..._

-All project automation or commands should be abstracted into the root level `Makefile`.
+Project automation commands should be abstracted into the root level `Makefile`.
 This allows the industry standard make command to be used to execute individual tasks and describes precisely, in code, what each build task comprises of.